Heathrow Express: Heathrow Connect to Elizabeth line

-In August 2018, Great Western Railway (GWR) took over the operation of Heathrow Express as part of a new management contract.
-Heathrow Airport continues to be responsible for commercial aspects of the service, including marketing, ticket pricing and revenue management, while GWR are now responsible for operations.

 Service

 Trains depart Paddington every 15 minutes from 05:10 (06:10 on Sunday) until 23:25, and there is a similar quarter-hourly service in the return direction.
 At Paddington they use dedicated platforms 6 and 7, although on occasions other platforms are used.
-There are two stops at Heathrow: Heathrow Central, serving Terminals 2 and 3 (journey time from Paddington 15 minutes); and Heathrow Terminal 5 (journey time 21 minutes), platforms 3 and 4.
-Until the opening of Terminal 5 on 27 March 2008, Heathrow Express terminated at Heathrow Terminal 4.
-In 2010, Heathrow Express introduced a dedicated shuttle between Heathrow Central and Terminal 4 that would be timed to connect with the main Heathrow Express service to/from Terminal 5 to improve connections between the terminals.
+There are two stops at Heathrow: Heathrow Terminals 2 & 3 (journey time from Paddington 15 minutes) and Heathrow Terminal 5 (journey time 21 minutes), platforms 3 and 4.
+Passengers travelling between terminals can do so for free, with passengers for Heathrow Terminal 4 having to change to an Elizabeth line train at Heathrow Terminals 2 & 3 station.

-Heathrow Express has been generally well received, not least because steps were taken to reduce the environmental impact, including disguising ventilation shafts as barns.

 On board

-Trains offer a choice of two classes of travel, express class which corresponds to standard class, and "business first" class which corresponds to first class.
-Both classes have large luggage storage spaces and complimentary WiFi.
-First class offers wider seats and a table at every seat.
+Trains offer a choice of two classes of travel: express class which corresponds to standard class, and "business first" class which corresponds to first class.
+Both classes are fully accessible, with large luggage storage spaces and complimentary Wi-Fi.
+First class offers wider seats and a table at every seat, as well as 'Fast Track' security at the airport terminals.

 Children under 16 travel free of charge with a fare-paying adult; unaccompanied children may travel free of charge in express class only with proof of a same-day flight to or from Heathrow.